CrazySignals/CrazySignals.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year master student in [Optical Wireless Communication & Network Centor](https://owc.ustc.edu.cn/main.htm), working with Prof. [Zhengyuan Xu](https://owc.ustc.edu.cn/2014/0818/c10523a116333/page.htm).
-My research interests lie in statistical signal processing, channel estimation and modeling and machine learning.
+I am going to join the Information Hub Internet of Things Thrust at The [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/) as a Research Assistant under the supervision of Prof. [Jiadong Yu](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/YU-Jiadong/jiadongyu).
+My research interests lie in machine learning, digital twin technologie, statistical signal processing.
+I obtained my master's degree in Information and Communication Engineering in Jun.
+2024 at the University of Science and Technology of China, where my advisor was Prof. [Zhengyuan Xu](https://owc.ustc.edu.cn/2014/0818/c10523a116333/page.htm).

 Education
 ======
 * B.E. in Chongqing University ([CQU](https://en.wikipedia.org/wiki/Chongqing_University)), top 2%, Sep.
 2017- Jun.
 2021
 * M.E. in University of Science and Technology of China ([USTC](https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China)), top 15%, Sep.
 2021–Jun.
-2024 (Expected)
+2024
 * Exchange student in National Taiwan University ([NTU](https://en.wikipedia.org/wiki/National_Taiwan_University)), Feb.
 2019 – June.
 2019

 Research Experience